 Engineers Change the World

-NCSU and UF will be to collaborating with the North Carolina Department of Transportation (NCDOT), the Florida Department of Transportation (FDOT), and the Women’s Transportation Seminar (WTS) to offer engineering, particularly transportation engineering, as a viable career option for girls.
+NCSU and UF will collaborate with the North Carolina Department of Transportation (NCDOT), the Florida Department of Transportation (FDOT), and the Women’s Transportation Seminar (WTS) to offer engineering, particularly transportation engineering, as a viable career option for girls.
 This project plans to use a series of one-day workshops targeted at sophomore and junior high school level girls in North Carolina and Florida.
 Experiential hands-on activities, speakers, role models, and mentoring opportunities will serve to engage and inspire.

 For more information, contact: